mjhea0/django-interactive-charts-post/README.md

     default_site = 'core.admin.CustomAdminSite'
 ```

-Register the new AdminConfig in *settings.py*:
+Replace the default `AdminConfig` with the new one in *core/settings.py*:

 ```python
 INSTALLED_APPS = [